joephinderink/SharePortation-Protocol--SPP-/schema/README.md

-# MDS Schema Definitions
+#  SPP Schema Definitions

-This directory contains the templates and code that _generate_ the official JSON schemas for the Mobility Data Specification.
+This directory contains the templates and code that _generate_ the official JSON schemas for the SharePortation Protocol.
 However, the official schema documents live inside the `provider`, `agency` or appropriate folder.

 ## Regenerating the Schemas